Skip to content

 Commands

-Every command supports --json for raw JSON and --csv for CSV output.
-Most also support --web to open the corresponding Sharpe Terminal page in your browser.
+Most data commands support --json for raw JSON and --csv for CSV output.
+Exceptions: briefing and coverage support JSON but not CSV; login, doctor, and watch are interactive/diagnostic commands and do not emit JSON or CSV.
+Most data commands also support --web to open the corresponding Sharpe Terminal page in your browser.

 Market